Sensitive case handling encourages car crash victim to undertake treatment

 She sustained multiple pelvic injuries, a wound to her forehead that left visible scarring, a closed head injury and dental damage.
 She also developed post-traumatic epilepsy that came to be well-controlled by medication.
 Initially in a high-dependency hospital unit, for several months after her discharge she was wheelchair bound and severely traumatised by her experience – she continued to struggle acutely with social isolation as a result of the effects of her brain injury.
 The situation was further complicated by the fact that her husband was also injured and traumatised and their young son, although thankfully not physically injured, was also traumatised.

-The George Ide team, led by Claire Watson, worked with a healthcare-trained case manager to identify what adaptations should be made to the family’s home as well as the treatment and rehabilitation required by our client and liaised closely with the defendant’s insurers to secure sufficient funding to achieve the necessary level of ongoing care.
+The George Ide team worked with a healthcare-trained case manager to identify what adaptations should be made to the family’s home as well as the treatment and rehabilitation required by our client and liaised closely with the defendant’s insurers to secure sufficient funding to achieve the necessary level of ongoing care.

 Ultimately, the defendant’s legal experts were unable to dispute the cause of our client’s condition and, despite a certain pressure from the defendant’s team for our client to accept a lower offer, at a joint settlement meeting we achieved £500,000, a sum with which our client and her husband were delighted.